kantooon/ScheduleViewer/README.txt

 Windows:
  Extract the folder to a convenient location on your drive.
+ Make sure you meet the requirements listed above.
- Run C:\Python27\python.exe viewer.py from the application directory.
+ Run "C:\Python27\python.exe viewer.py" from the application directory.

 Basic usage: